meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Leucine

 You need ~3g of leucine to stimulate muscle protein synthesis (MPS).
 See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4558471>.
 So any one meal needs to exceed a certain amount of protein.

-This utilizes the mTOR pathway, which you ought to counterbalance by fasting.

 HOW MUCH LEUCINE IS IN 100g OF FOOD?
 From nutritiondata.self.com: